Scoon04/scoon04.github.io/docs/Component-Selection.md

 Selected Part

+>LCLEBM 9V 1300mah

-LCLEBM 9V 1300mah has a larger mah size so it will last a bit longer than the other options without having to recharging.
+This part has a larger mah size so it will last a bit longer than the other options without having to recharging.
 It's also a great price for a 2 pack, and has a quick delivery time unlike one of the other options.
 It overall is slightly better than the other options because of its price, mah size, and delivery time.

 ## Minor Components